 - The heating and ventilation system in camp is a sealed system, which means that air is moved through with a minimum of 20 per cent fresh air at all times.
 The system is designed to filter outside air coming in. - Because COVID-19 isn't an airborne virus, to date there isn't a HVAC system that has been shown to be effective against minimizing the spread of COVID-19. - The most effective preventative measure remains frequent disinfecting of high touch point surfaces and frequent handwashing.

 Is the camp expansion completed?

-A second camp expansion which includes an additional 450 beds, was completed and ready for occupancy on May 31, 2020.
-As work ramps up guests will be assigned to the camp expansion if necessary.
+A second camp expansion which includes an additional 450 beds, was completed and ready for occupancy.

-Medical/isolation and quarantine
+Medical / isolation and quarantine